dapr/quickstarts/conversation/go/sdk/README.md

   - '== APP - conversation == Output response: What is dapr?'
   - '== APP - conversation-sdk == Tool calling input sent: What is the weather like in San Francisco in celsius?'
   - '== APP - conversation == Tool Call - Name: getWeather - Arguments: '
-  - '== APP - conversation == Tool Execution Output: The weather in San Francisco is 25 degrees Celsius'
+  - '== APP - conversation == Tool Call Output: The weather in San Francisco is 25 degrees Celsius'
 expected_stderr_lines:
 output_match_mode: substring
 match_order: none